darlatan/thgtoa/guide.md

 For extra-security consider:

 -   Wearing gloves while manipulating anything to avoid leaving fingerprints[^470] and touch DNA[^471].
+  - A less-obvious alternative could be to put super glue on your fingertips, to avoid making it obvious you're wearing gloves.
+However, this can prevent effective use of touchscreens, as well as failing to as effectively prevent you from touch DNA.
+Also, if spotted, it can be quite suspicious to be caught with super glue on your fingers.

 -   Do not use any material/currency that was manipulated by someone that can be related to you in any way.